In this Article

 - Avoid high impact exercises that involve jumping.

-- Skip exercises that require standing in one place or position for too long.
+- Skip exercises that require standing in one place or in one position for too long.

-- Exercises that have a risk of falling or body contact should be avoided.
+- Exercises that pose the risk of falling should be avoided.

 Below are some exercises that are safe to perform during the third trimester of pregnancy:

-Squatting is one of the best exercises you can do to keep yourself fit from the start of your pregnancy to the right up until delivery.
+Squatting is one of the best exercises you can do to keep yourself fit, right from the start of your pregnancy up until delivery.
 Many doctors and midwives make women squat to use the natural force of gravity to move the baby into the lower pelvis and to help it open up.
 To help you with squats, grab the back of a chair with both hands to stabilize yourself and use a floor mat for some soft cushioning if you need it.
-Stand in a way that your feet are shoulder width apart and the toes should point a little off to the sides and not parallel to each other.
-With the support of your chair, go down while bending at your knees and bring your bottom as low as it is comfortable for you.
-Stay in this position for about 20 seconds and while still holding the chair, slowly go back to the standing position.
-Squats strengthen all the muscles in the legs, lower back, and the abdomen.
+Stand in a way that your feet are in line with your shoulders, and the toes point a little off to the sides and not parallel to each other.
+With the support of your chair, go down while bending your knees and bring your bottom as low as it is comfortable for you.
+Stay in this position for about 10 seconds, and while still holding the chair, slowly go back into standing position.
+Repeat this exercise five to seven times.
+Squats strengthen the muscles in the legs, lower back, and abdomen.